ChrisWiGit/lazarus-docker/README.md

 * 1.1.0
   * Using `debian:11.6-slim`
   * The LNET package has been removed from being installed by default.
 Instead an user of this image must call either the script `/install_corpsman_lnet.sh` or `/install_original_lnet.sh` to install different versions on her own.
 Corpsman version has some fixes that are not available in the default version, mainly NO_DELAY for TCP is enabled (improves performance).
+* 1.2.0
+  * Using `debian:12-slim`
+  * Made standard as latest-tag for image on docker hub.

 ## Documentation